 If you are invited to the University of Toronto (UofT) MHI interview, then congrats!
 This in itself is a big achievement.
 The only thing now between you and that admission offer is the interview.
 On this page, you will find a comprehensive guide to cracking the UofT MHI interview.

-About the University of Toronto MHI Virtual Multiple Mini-Interview
+About the University of Toronto MHI Interview

 The MHI program takes a different approach to interviewing than other master's programs.
 The entire MHI interview centers around a presentation that you will prepare in advance of your actual interview.
 For this presentation, you are instructed to choose a health informatics project or issue that you have studied, read about, or experienced – then create a 5-minute presentation to present at your virtual interview.